lmapii/practical-zephyr/02_devicetree_basics/readme.md

 };
 ```

-So, our STM board has only one button, and for that board it has the label `user_button`.
-Notice that this is a perfectly fine label for the only available button on the board.
+So, our STM board has only one button, which has the path `/gpio_keys/button` and the label `user_button` - both incompatible with the references we'd use for our nRF development kit.
+Notice that `user_button` is a perfectly fine label for the only available button on the board.

 However, if we'd like to use this button in our application, we'd now have to change our sources - or even worse - adapt the DTS files.
-Instead of doing this, we can use aliases - and since buttons are commonly used throughout Zephyr's example applications, the corresponding aliases already exist:
+Instead of doing this, we can use _aliases_ - and since buttons are commonly used throughout Zephyr's example applications, the corresponding alias, in our case `sw0`, already exists:

 `zephyr/boards/arm/nrf52840dk_nrf52840/nrf52840dk_nrf52840.dts`
 ```dts